 Fees & Payment Options

-The customer is charged for both the air-conditioned and the non air-conditioned square footage of the house.
+For residential projects, the customer is charged for both the air-conditioned and the non-air-conditioned square footage of the house.
 In addition, the customer is charged for the grading and drainage, per sheet, based on landform.
 Fences and retaining walls are charged per linear foot.

 Payment options: